Splitties/refreshVersions/plugins/core/src/main/kotlin/de/fayard/refreshVersions/core/internal/removals_replacement/Design doc.md

 Must be done at init time (in `settingsEvaluated { … }`) because it shall happen before build files are compiled and evaluated.

-## Should the code be in refreshVersions or in refreshVersionsCore?

-Before answering here are the things to check:

-### Is the code parsing code all in the core module?

-Yes

-### Are there any objections to have it in the core module?

-I don't think so.

 ## How to detect removal?

 Tests checking for no removal would instead populate the new file for removed dependency notations.